GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 Since deep neural networks have been employed in this field, the interest in simulating the targeted environments has grown significantly.
 The success of #acr("DRL") in applications such as board games and video games came early because simulating them is trivial.
 Large artificial neural networks could then be trained on massive amounts of data.
-Nonetheless, the design of realistic simulated environments has allowed the deployment of #acr("DRL") in more complex and _useful_ scenarios.
+Nonetheless, the design of realistic simulated environments has allowed the deployment of #acr("DRL") in more complex and practical scenarios.

 // 2 examples of simulation in DRL
-For instance, industrial and academic actors have used simulated environments as a first step towards achieving fully autonomous driving.
+For instance, industrial and academic actors have used simulated environments as a first step toward achieving fully autonomous driving.
-The availability of driving simulators lets more modest research teams contributing to this field without requiring to handle data collection.
+The availability of driving simulators allows more modest research teams to contribute to this field without requiring them to handle data collection.
-Sallab et al. @sallab_deep_2017 and Osiński et al. @osinski_simulation-based_2020 were able to propose simulation-based #acr("DRL") techniques for autonomous driving.
+Sallab et al. @sallab_deep_2017 and Osiński et al. @osinski_simulation-based_2020 proposed simulation-based #acr("DRL") techniques for autonomous driving.
 @kiran_deep_2022 and @rosique_systematic_2019 further survey the landscape of available techniques, datasets, and simulators in this topic
-Additionally, Google DeepMind have proposed a novel approach for magnetic control of tokamak plasmas using #acr("DRL") (@degrave_magnetic_2022).
+Additionally, a team from Google DeepMind has proposed a novel approach for controlling the magnetic field of tokamak plasmas using #acr("DRL") (@degrave_magnetic_2022).
-A critical challenge in this work has been the scarcity of access to a real fusion reactor and thus of the training data.
+A critical challenge in this work has been the scarcity of access to a real-world fusion reactor and, thus, to the training data.
-To get around this, they collaborated with physicists to build a fast and accurate JAX @jax2018github simulator modeling the core of the plasma, TORAX @citrin_torax_2024.
+To get around this, they collaborated with physicists to build a fast and accurate JAX @jax2018github simulator modeling the plasma core, TORAX @citrin_torax_2024.
+#todo

 // Simulation in robotics
-Coming back to the subject of #acr("HRI") and robotics in general, simulators have also shown to be essential for developing and testing novel algorithms.
+Returning to #acr("HRI") and robotics in general, simulators have also been shown to be essential for developing and testing novel algorithms.
-Experimenting with uncertain methods remains cheaper and safer within a virtual environment rather than in the physical world.
+Experimenting with uncertain methods remains cheaper and safer in a virtual environment than in the physical world.
 Involving real hardware brings extra cost and the need for sufficient safety measures.
+Simulation for robotics is fundamentally a multidisciplinary field.
+Liu et al. @liu_role_2021 discuss the role of physics-based simulators in robotics.
+The authors highlight the necessity of relying on software simulation to compensate for real-world robotic systems' challenges.
+Naturally, most existing toolboxes commonly feature the simulation of the various physics phenomena involved in a robotic platform.
+Depending on the richness of the targeted environment, modeling the necessary behaviors may be difficult.
+The diversity of existing solutions is highlighted by Collins et al. @collins_review_2021.
+They list and compare the available offerings for a selection of robotics applications (medical, marine, aerial, and soft robotics).
+In addition to the underlying physics, a simulator should also model the behavior of different sensors.
+Indeed, in the natural world, robots use sensors to build a faithful representation of their surroundings.
+The accuracy of simulators in this regard conditions the algorithm's performance in practical use cases.
+Furthermore, performance is a crucial metric when developing a robotics simulator.
+Solving complex equations modeling multi-physics phenomena is often computationally expensive.
+Keeping runtime low enough requires simulator designers to make tradeoffs in their implementation choices.
+In their study on opportunities and challenges of robotics simulation @choi_use_2021, Choi et al. notably highlight the difficulty of gauging the right level of model complexity.
+They also suggest that the speed limitations of current solutions are an obstacle to the broader adoption of simulation in this field.
+// TODO Maybe add a break line here if the following paragraph is big enough.
+Additionally, simulation has been used to tackle #acr("HRI") problems.

+On the other hand
+// Used to collect synthetic datasets
+@rafailov_d5rl_2024 @walke_bridgedata_2024

+#acr("DRL") robotics simulator can be used to learn from directly.
+Yet, they might also be leveraged to gather substantial synthetic datasets to perform offline training.
+For instance,

+// HRI

+#todo
 #draft[
-  - In classic robotics, simulator are cheaper and faster (especially for DRL)
+  - In classic robotics, simulators are cheaper and faster (especially for DRL)
   - In HRI, all this is true, but it's even more useful as there are humans involved in the loop (human time is expensive + eventual risks of hurting people)
 ]
 #draft[TODO: challenges of Sim2Real, for learning methods]